 "Place names with 'to' in them" from 1 to 9 [Yonohe Edition] Where was the legendary Yonohe?
 Explore the mysterious Yonohe!

-However, it has been confirmed that the Shinohe clan, a branch of the Nanbu clan, actually existed, and it is believed that there is no doubt that the place name Shinohe was located somewhere in the vast Nukanobu District
+However, it has been confirmed that the Shinohe clan, a branch of the Nanbu clan, did exist, and it isdistrictcertain that the place name Shinohe existed somewhere in the vast Nukanobu

 In this article, we will introduce the most likely theory among the various theories surrounding Shito as to where it was located